kaisenlinux/lazygit/docs/Config.md

     quit: 'q'
     quit-alt1: '<c-c>' # alternative/alias of quit
     return: '<esc>' # return to previous menu, will quit if there's nowhere to return
+    # When set to a printable character, this will work for returning from non-prompt panels
+    return-alt1: null
     quitWithoutChangingDirectory: 'Q'
     togglePanel: '<tab>' # goto the next panel
     prevItem: '<up>' # go one line up